 *Calculated at the 80% confidence interval

-The team also developed daily profile plots for each of the coincident peak definitions.
-Figure 3-1 shows the average daily profile for the On Peak period—that is, non-holiday weekdays 1:00 to 5:00 PM from June through August.
+The team also developed daily profile plots from the metered data for each of the coincident peak definitions.
+Figure 4-1 shows the average daily profile for the On Peak period—that is, non-holiday weekdays 1:00 to 5:00 PM from June through August.
 The peak hours are shaded in grey.
 The mean load is depicted by the solid blue line and the dotted red lines show the lower and upper 80% confidence interval.
 The peak load occurs around 3:00 PM (i.e., the 15th hour) and the mean value is 0.25 kW/ton.

 Figure 4-1: Average Daily Load Profile for On peak Days